Edit

 • Blazor WebAssembly

-• Standalone: The app is published into the /bin/Release/{TARGET FRAMEWORK}/publish/wwwroot or bin\Release\{TARGET FRAMEWORK}\browser-wasm\publish folder, depending on the version of the SDK used to publish the app.
+• Standalone: The app is published into the /bin/Release/{TARGET FRAMEWORK}/publish or bin/Release/{TARGET FRAMEWORK}/browser-wasm/publish folder.
 To deploy the app as a static site, copy the contents of the wwwroot folder to the static site host.

-• Hosted: The client Blazor WebAssembly app is published into the /bin/Release/{TARGET FRAMEWORK}/publish/wwwroot folder of the server app, along with any other static web assets of the client app.
+• Hosted: The server ASP.NET Core app and client Blazor WebAssembly app are published into the /bin/Release/{TARGET FRAMEWORK}/publish folder of the server app, along with any static web assets of the client app.
 Deploy the contents of the publish folder to the host.

 IIS